 MAGL 5331 (3-3-0) Cross-Cultural Living and Ministry

 The course is an inter-cultural exercise in learning how to personally engage a new population with the good news of the gospel, the course focuses on the role of the individual who serves others in a cross-cultural environment and analyzes issues of cultural adaptation, language acquisition, and contextualization of gospel witness.
 Helpful insights are given to improve inter-cultural skills because of the multicultural nature of modern society and of most local church settings.
-Online.
+Fall, Online.

 MAGL 5332 (3-3-0) Strategies for Missionary Work